-1. Billions of people all over the world have been shaking their heads in shock, wondering how the USA elected a man like Donald Trump to be their President.
+1. Billions of people all over the world have been shaking their heads in shock, wondering how the USA elected a comprehensively corrupt man like Donald Trump to be their President in November 2016.
 Throughout his election campaign his vile intentions, motives and views had been clear for anyone to see and hear.
 He is now not so much a President as an ongoing serious political crisis, at the head of the most powerful country on earth.

 Trump’s Personal Trustworthiness - or Lack of It

-(late 2017) he has so far been accused of sexual misconduct by 16 women.
+(late 2017) he has so far been accused of sexual misconduct by at least 16 women.
 A group of these women have asked the US Congress to investigate him.
-Since he took up office the whole world has seen how he is unable to stop himself from bragging about multiple things - anything.
+Since he took up office the whole world has seen how he is unable to stop himself from bragging about many things - anything.
 Asked a serious question about a serious matter he will often leave the question and start bragging and inflating his own ego.
-Everything is about self-aggrandising - he is primarily about selling himself and his 'brand', driven solely by his self-image.
+Everything is about self-aggrandising - about selling himself and his 'brand', driven solely by his self-image.

 The USA’s Business-Political Culture - Trump is an Unsurprising Result

-5. His life inside the USA’s toxic business culture (including in celebrity TV) has meant that he has never needed to have any coherent or respectable political philosophy, which could be debated, challenged and investigated.
+8. Trump's life inside the USA’s toxic business culture (including in celebrity TV) has meant that he has never needed to have any coherent or respectable political philosophy or morality, which could be debated, challenged and investigated.
 His fascism (more on this below) - like all fascism – emerges from his own ignorance and thrives on the complacency of others.
 Trump began his ‘career’ with the privileges of his father’s fortune plus some shark-like instincts which he has used (despite some major ‘mistakes’) to con his way to a bigger fortune in the real-estate world.
 Underneath all this, the descriptors ‘sociopath’ and psychopath’ are the key to defining the internals of the Trump problem.
-He could not care less about the massive harms he does to anyone else, he is oblivious to them.
+He is fact-averse and could not care less about the massive harms he does to anyone else, he is oblivious to them.
 All that matters in Trump world is himself.

 Systemic Problems Opened the Door To Trump